everinurmind/react-todo-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to Microverse team, for all help and support on this project.
+Thanks to Microverse team and Thanks to [Ibas Majeed](https://github.com/ibaslogic) for making step-by-step [tutorial](https://ibaslogic.com/react-tutorial-for-beginners/) for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>